-PDWB staff are also doing more one-on-one work with applicants to facilitate the projects moving through the process.
-This process has been successful in reenergizing projects that appeared to have been stalled.
+SRF staff continue to work with applicants to achieve readiness-to-proceed status and ensure projects reach all the milestones necessary to enter into a binding commitment.
+PDWB staff are also doing more one-on-one work with applicants to facilitate the projects moving through the process, which has been successful in reenergizing projects that appeared to have been stalled.

-Goal 2: Continue to assist water systems in meeting Safe Drinking Water Act requirements.
+Goal 2: Continue to assist water systems in meeting SDWA requirements.

-As Safe Drinking Water Act requirements increase, our staff work with systems to ensure that projects will result in meeting or exceeding the requirements in an affordable manner.
-Financial Assistance Center staff coordinate with staff in the Public Drinking Water Branch to ensure compliance.
-The Public Drinking Water Branch administers the Drinking Water SRF set-asides to provide technical and compliance assistance to public water systems.
+As SDWA requirements increase, our staff work with systems to ensure that projects will result in meeting or exceeding the requirements in an affordable manner.
+Financial Assistance Center staff coordinate with staff in the PDWB to ensure compliance.
+The PDWB administers the Drinking Water SRF set-asides to provide technical and compliance assistance to public water systems, including engineering grants.